“The best way to predict your future is to create it.”

 6. Barack Obama

 You don’t need an introduction for this man.
 He is an icon in every sense.
 He is an American politician, lawyer and author who served as the 44th president of the United States of America.
 He was also the first African American president of the country.
-He graduated from Columbia university in 1983 and enrolled in Harvard law school.
-After graduating law school, he became a civil rights attorney an academic at the University of Chicago Law School from 1992 to 2004.
+He graduated from Columbia University in 1983 and enrolled in Harvard law school.
+After graduating from law school, he became a civil rights attorney and an academic at the University of Chicago Law School from 1992 to 2004.

 “We can’t expect to solve our problems if all we do is tear each other down.
 You can disagree with a certain policy without demonizing the person who espouses it.
 You can question somebody’s views and their judgment without questioning their motives or their patriotism.”